kdeldycke/awesome-engineering-team-management/readme.md

 ## Recruitment

-You'll be on the two sides of the hiring process: as a candidate to get a job, and as a recruiter to staff up your team.
+You're in a competitive sector in which talents are in high demand.
+Be prepared as a manager to spend a lot of time recruiting people, either to expand your team or fill-in open positions.
+The dynamics now gets interesting too, now that you are on both sides of the hiring process: as a candidate to get a job, and as a recruiter to staff up your team.

 ### Job Boards

-- [Awesome Job Boards](https://github.com/tramcar/awesome-job-boards) - Find the best place to post your job offer to.
+By targetting the right place to post your job offer to, you're increasing your chances of targetting the right candidates.

+- [Awesome Job Boards](https://github.com/tramcar/awesome-job-boards) - Niche job boards by domains, technology, roles and area.
 - [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) - List of companies without the kind of CS trivia questions that are associated with bad interview practices.
 - [TechMeAbroad](https://techmeabroad.com) - List job posts from tech startups and tech companies who will recruit from abroad.
 - [Jobs in Tech](https://www.jobsintech.io) - Simple website made by developers for tech people.